luneroka/ma-bibli/README.md

 - Cloudinary for image storage
 - JWT for API authentication

+## 🚀 Deployment

+The application is deployed using [Vercel](https://vercel.com/), ensuring fast and reliable hosting with automatic CI/CD for every push to the main branch.

+- **Frontend**: Hosted on Vercel
+- **Backend**: Hosted on Vercel Serverless Functions
+- **Environment Variables**: Managed securely via Vercel's environment variable system

 ## 📝 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.